RustCrypto/formats/pem-rfc7468/README.md

 de facto rules that most implementations operate by, and makes recommendations to promote interoperability.

-This crate attempts to implement a strict interpretation of the [RFC 7468] rules, implementing all of the MUSTs and SHOULDs while avoiding the MAYs, and targeting the "ABNF (Strict)" subset of the grammar as described in [RFC 7468 Section 3 Figure 3 (p6)][RFC 7468 p6].
+This crate provides a strict interpretation of the [RFC 7468] rules, implementing MUSTs and SHOULDs while avoiding the MAYs, targeting the "ABNF (Strict)" subset of the grammar as described in [RFC 7468 Section 3 Figure 3 (p6)][RFC 7468 p6].

 ## Implementation notes

-- Core PEM implementation is `no_std`-friendly and requires no heap allocations.
-- Avoids use of copies and temporary buffers.
+- `no_std`-friendly core implementation which requires no heap allocations and avoids copies and temporary buffers.
+- Optional `alloc`-dependent convenience features and buffered decoder/encoder.
 - Uses the [`base64ct`] crate to decode/encode Base64 in constant-time.
 - PEM parser avoids branching on potentially secret data as much as possible.
-  In the happy path, only 1-byte of secret data is potentially branched upon.

 The paper [Util::Lookup: Exploiting key decoding in cryptographic libraries][Util::Lookup] demonstrates how the leakage from non-constant-time PEM parsers can be used